Vientiane: Geography

-Vientiane is on a bend of the Mekong River, at which point it forms the border with Thailand.

 Climate

-Vientiane features a tropical savanna climate (Köppen Aw) with a distinct wet season and a dry season.
-Vientiane's dry season spans from November through March.
-April marks the onset of the wet season which in Vientiane lasts about seven months.
-Vientiane tends to be very hot and humid throughout the course of the year, though temperatures in the city tend to be somewhat cooler during the dry season than the wet season.

-Highest recorded temperature is 41.1C in April 1983 and the lowest is 2.4C in January 1924.

 Tourism

-Although still a small city, the capital attracts many tourists.
-The city contains many temples and Buddhist monuments.
-A popular attraction for foreign visitors is Pha That Luang, an important national cultural monument of Laos and one of its best known stupas.
+The capital attracts tourists to its temples and Buddhist monuments.
+An attraction is Pha That Luang, a national cultural monument of Laos and 1 of its stupas.
 It was originally built in 1566 by King Setthathirath and was restored in 1953.
 The golden stupa is 45 m tall and is believed to contain a relic of the Buddha.

-Another site that is also popular amongst tourists is Wat Si Muang.
-The temple was built on the ruins of a Khmer Hindu shrine, the remains of which can be seen behind the ordination hall.
+The Wat Si Muang temple was built on the ruins of a Khmer Hindu shrine, the remains of which can be seen behind the ordination hall.
 It was built in 1563 and is believed to be guarded by the spirit of a local girl, Nang Si.
 Legend tells that Nang Si, who was pregnant at the time, leapt to her death as a sacrifice, just as the pillar was being lowered into the hole.
 In front of the temple stands a statue of King Sisavang Vong.

-The memorial monument, Patuxai, built between 1957 and 1968, is perhaps the most prominent landmark in the city.
-While the Arc de Triomphe in Paris inspired the architecture, the design incorporates typical Lao motifs including Kinnari, a mythical bird woman.
-Energetic visitors can climb to the top of the monument for a panoramic view of the city.
+The memorial monument, Patuxai, built between 1957 and 1968, is a landmark in the city.

 Buddha Park was built in 1958 by Luang Pu Bunleua Sulilat and contains a collection of Buddhist and Hindu sculptures, scattered amongst gardens and trees.
 The park is 28 km south of Vientiane at the edge of the Mekong River.

-Vientiane is home to one of the three bowling alleys in Laos (the other two are in Luang Prabang and Pakse).